 - Realize that you have your own weaknesses and therefore have no room to bother with theirs

-- Embed in your soul the reality that you lived with God, Christ, and your fellow humans prior to coming to Earth, and will return there after death, making this life both extremely fleeting and highly significant
+- Embed in your soul the reality that you lived with God, Christ, and your fellow humans prior to coming to Earth, and will return there after death, making this life both extremely fleeting relative to our whole life, yet highly significant

 - Repent every day, many times a day, genuinely striving to reset your course even when you fail miserably